robbert-vdh/yabridge/README.md

 # yabridge

-Yet Another way to use Windows VST2 plugins in Linux VST hosts, including an optional bitbridge to run 32-bit Windows plugins in 64-bit Linux hosts.
-This project aims to be as transparent as possible to achieve the best possible plugin compatibility while also being easy to debug and maintain.
+Yet Another way to use Windows VST plugins in Linux VST hosts.
+Yabridge seamlessly supports running both 64-bit Windows VST2 plugins as well as 32-bit Windows VST2 plugins in a 64-bit Linux VST host.
+This project aims to be as transparent as possible to achieve the best possible plugin compatibility while also staying easy to debug and maintain.

 ## TODOs